dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  There aren't many downsides to being rich, other than paying taxes and having relatives asking for money.
-But being famous, that's a 24 hour job right there.
+  I'm not afraid of storms, for I'm learning how to sail my ship.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1578 days)
+## 🌟 Experiences (1579 days)

 ### 🧮 Programming languages